amaschell/simple-blog/README.md

 # Simple Blog

-A normal blog with a simple but lovely design, exhibiting all basic core functionality one would expect from a blog (Amongst others: A landing page, a listing of posts, a page to view each entire post entry, an about page, a contact form).
+A normal blog with a simple but lovely design, exhibiting all basic core features one would expect from a blog.

 This blog was built with the [React.js](https://reactjs.org/) library and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).